 One of the leading causes of death and morbidity is acute coronary syndrome (ACS), encompassing unstable angina pectoris (USAP), STEMI, and NSTEMI.
 Early reperfusion via percutaneous coronary intervention (PCI) or fibrinolysis is crucial for myocardial survival postacute myocardial infarction (10), with ST segment resolution serving as an indicator for better outcomes.
-Platelet size, indicated by Mean Platelet Volume (MPV), is a key thrombus factor in formation, variations in MPV can impact clot dissolution during acute coronary syndromes.
-Elevated MPV associated with adverse cardiovascular events in thrombotic patients, emphasizing relevance in its potential assessing reperfusion effectiveness, therapy particularly in relation to ST resolution (11).
+Platelet size, indicated by Mean Platelet Volume (MPV), is a key thrombus factor in formation, and variations in MPV can impact clot dissolution during acute coronary syndromes.
+Elevated MPV has been associated with adverse cardiovascular events in thrombotic patients, emphasizing relevance its potential in assessing reperfusion effectiveness, therapy particularly in relation to ST resolution (11).